 You can read about all the other work permits available in Ireland here.

-In Cork, on the other hand, the average rent in the city is now around €1,800.
-At the other end of the scale, counties like Leitrim, Donegal, Longford and Roscommon are significantly cheaper.
+In Cork, on the other hand, the average rent in Cork city is now around €1,800.
+At the other end of the scale, counties like Leitrim, Donegal, Longford, and Roscommon are significantly cheaper.
 I mean, you’re looking at just €775 for a two-bedroom house in Donegal per month.

 How much money should I have saved?